malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 In order to train on events with equal before/after states, we lag the point in time that training is applied to the middle of the sliding window and analyse only that state sample in relation to others.
 The comparisons will probably be performed as part of the bayesian clustering algorithm, or otherwise we could bootstrap through background calculations of mutual information.

 At runtime, the resultant clustered bayesian model can be used for predictions based on the current state, and the observation error would ultimately lead to re-clustering.
 The observation error might always lead to a "surprise" signal, and the magnitude of that surprise would ultimately be amplified according to a measure of "emotional affect".

+### Background noise
+We will also need to include a mechanism to discard background noise so that the agent doesn't try to cluster each and every noise data point it encounters.
+Should be able to calculate log likelihood of a given data point representing background noise vs belonging to a meaningful cluster.
+Perhaps with a small replay buffer from recent data points.

 ## Multi-Bayes Architecture